 Sticky tape helps solves this issue.
 Apply the gauze and or band-aids first.
 Then once you know it’s an area you will move a lot, say your shoulder, apply the sticky tape to hold it into place.

 You probably aren’t going to be able to bring this on your carry-on luggage at airports.
 Checked-in baggage should be okay.
 You are going to need something sharp to cut the gauze and sticky tape.
-Getting to the critical moment and not being able to cut gauze and sticky tape would be extremely frustrating!
+Getting to the critical moment and not being able to cut gauze and the sticky tape would be extremely frustrating!

-When travelling to new places you might be overcome with excitement that you may not realize that you are actually getting sick.
+When traveling to new places you might be overcome with excitement that you may not realize that you are actually getting sick.
 A thermometer will help keep you in check to make sure you don’t push yourself while you’re sick.

 It’s very likely you may encounter something nasty that your skin HATES!
 Any cream containing Hydrocortisone will soothe the itchiness and pain from your skin rash and help stop you from scratching at it and making the problem a whole lot worse!